Wazzymandias/scope-rs/README.md

-# telescope-rs
+# scope-rs

 > "We are part of a universe that is a work of art.
 We are the notes of the music of the spheres."
 > - Sol Weintraub, Hyperion

-`telescope-rs` is a command-line utility for searching and exploring [Hubs](https://docs.farcaster.xyz/learn/architecture/hubs) on the [Farcaster](https://www.farcaster.xyz/) protocol.
+`scope-rs` is a command-line utility for searching and exploring [Hubs](https://docs.farcaster.xyz/learn/architecture/hubs) on the [Farcaster](https://www.farcaster.xyz/) protocol.

 ## Build
 ```shell